 General Fund reserve.
 Under current law, an amount equal to 15 percent of General Fund appropriations must be set aside in the General Fund statutory reserve.
 Based on this fiscal note, the bill is expected to increase the amount of General Fund held in reserve by the amounts shown in Table 1, decreasing the amount of General Fund available for other purposes.

 Effective Date

-The bill takes effect upon signature of the Governor, or upon becoming law without his signature, and applies to offenses committed or conduct occurring on or after the effective date.
+This bill was signed into law by the Governor and took effect on June 7, 2023, and applies to offenses committed or conduct occurring on or after the effective date.